Olat-nji/OpsMonitorTool/README.md

 cat /var/log/devopsfetch/<log_type>/<date>.log
 ```

+Certainly!
+Here's a properly formatted version of your log rotation file and accompanying documentation:

+---

 **Log Rotation:**

-Log files are rotated dailyusing log-rotate, ensuring that logs are maintained without consuming excessive disk space.
+Log files are rotated weekly using logrotate, ensuring that logs are maintained without consuming excessive disk space.
 This rotation helps in managing log files efficiently and keeps the system running smoothly.

 ---

 This documentation provides a comprehensive guide to installing, configuring, and using the DevOps Fetch Tool, along with managing and retrieving logs effectively.